NiaJ3oE2LM/ufVa3ShifhTQ/README.md

 + most of the cutting edge development of LLM technology is being done primarily in English language, therefore, depending on the popularity of your local language, a dedicated LLM may not be available;

-+ translation to English may introduce errors and the contents
++ translation to English may introduce errors and alter the contents provided by the original source

 Open issues under discussion:

-* if the same news is published under similar text on different RSS sources, then the LLM will have a hard time distinguish the two and will likely include the
+* if the same news is published under similar text on different RSS sources, then the LLM will have a hard time distinguish the two

 ## Disclaimer